Malpractice: Gastrointestinal Perforations and Bowel Sepsis

 Posted on: April 28th, 2014 by Richard Cuthbert

 Unfortunately Medical Malpractice happens every day.
-We hear it often- “My [loved one] went into to the hospital (Southside Regional, Community Memorial, Southern Regional, Sentera Obici, &c, . . .) for a simple procedure and never came home.”
+We hear it often- “My [loved one] went into the hospital for a simple procedure and never came home.”

 At Cuthbert Law Offices, much of our time is devoted to medical malpractice litigation.
-One common cause of medical malpractice lawsuits and doctor negligence stems from intestinal perforations, peritonitis, and sepsis.
+One common cause of medical malpractice lawsuits is doctor negligence that occurs during cases of intestinal perforations, peritonitis, and sepsis.
 In this blog, we will examine the significance of mistreating or misdiagnosing an intestinal perforation.

 An intestinal perforation is a hole that develops through the wall of the esophagus, stomach, small intestine, large bowel, rectum, or gallbladder.
 This condition is a medical emergency.
 A perforation can develop for many reasons.
 Commonly, we see intestinal obstructions that turn into perforations.
 For example, an intestine complicated by a twisting, thus cutting off the natural flow through the intestine.
 This twisting does not cause the perforation itself, it simply causes an obstruction.
 However, the obstruction, if left untreated, can develop into a perforation.